orbbec/docs/OrbbecSDKv2_User_Guide/source/3_Application_Guide/ApplicationGuide.md

 auto gyroProfile = gyroStreamProfile->as<ob::GyroStreamProfile>();
 ```

-## Obtaining Intrinsic and Extrinsic Parameters
+## Obtain Intrinsic and Extrinsic Parameters

 Intrinsic and extrinsic parameters can be obtained via the StreamProfile.